-Ref# Project Name Dept Lead 2022 City Funded Amount as approved in the 2022-2026 Financian Plan Previously Appropriated Appropriation #2 Description 10 - 27 Amenity and Public Benefit Strategy Review Planning & Development Renee de St. Croix 125,000 0 Review and enhance the Community Amenity Contribution (CAC) and Density Bonusing policy.
-Consider new opportunities and/or enhancements for commercial use, inclusionary housing, incentives, land value capture (transit and "pre-capture"), inkind amenities, and cash contributions.
-Social needs assessment(s) / asset mapping will be undertaken to establish priority needs for social infrastructure investments, in partnership with relevant stakeholders (City departments, other authorities, service providers, community groups, etc).
-10 - 28 Child Care and Social Amenity Design Guidelines Planning & Development Renee de St. Croix 25,000 0 Develop design guidelines for child care and other social amenities to ensure quality design, care, and operational needs are met.
+Ref # Project Name Dept Lead 2022 City Funded Amount as approved in the 2022-2026 Financian Plan Previously Appropriated Appropriation #2 Description 10 - 27 Planning & Development Renee de St. Croix 125,000 0 125,000 Review and enhance the Community Amenity Contribution (CAC) and Density Bonusing poli Consider new opportunities and/or enhancements for commercial use, inclusionary housing incentives, land value capture (transit and "pre-capture"), inkind amenities, and cash contributions.
+Social needs assessment(s) / asset mapping will be undertaken to establish priority needs for social infrastructure investments, in partnership with relevant stakeholder (City departments, other authorities, service providers, community groups, etc).
+10 - 28 Planning & Development Renee de St. Croix 25,000 0 25,000 Develop design guidelines for child care and other social amenities to ensure quality design care, and operational needs are met.
 The guidelines are intended to ensure the social considerations such as amenity spaces, accessibility, public art, active design, age-friendly, dementia-friendly, green spaces, etc. are considered and a criteria or principles are applied throughout public and private projects in the City.
-10 - 31 Land Use and Long Range Studies Planning & Development Renee de St. Croix 40,000 0 Land use studies as identified in the OCP or at Council direction.
-Long range planning studies that integrate land use and long range planning to support community growth and development, including data, public consultation, and other evidence based studies (social, environmental, economic, etc) identified or required to support long range city building objectives.
-10 - 32 Zoning Bylaw Update Planning & Development Renee de St. Croix 375,000 0 Update the zoning bylaw to provide a better framework for development in the City.
-This will include focused review of regulations concerning employment lands and missing middle housing regulations to advance strategic economic development and housing initiatives.
-10 - 33 Climate and Environment Strategy Implementation Planning & Development Jennifer Draper 135,000 0 The Climate and Environment Strategy (CES) Implementation project will consist of high priority actions to reduce carbon pollution, improve resiliency, protect and enhance our natural systems and demonstrate leadership in corporate facilities and operations.
-Guided by the CES, this project will include actions to reduce carbon pollution corporate buildings and fleet, accelerate the transition to electric vehicles in the City, address consumption-based emissions and embodied carbon, and increase the health and biodiversity of our natural areas.
-10 - 37 INSTPP Implementation Planning & Development Jennifer Draper 100,000 0 In support of the Council endorsed INSTPP (Integrated North Shore Transportation Planning Project) transportation planning priorities, staff on an annual basis lead and project manage studies, undertake inter-governmental liaison and stakeholder engagement, collect North Shore wide transportation data and participate in regional transportation planning processes to advance interests on behalf of the North Shore local and First Nations governments.
-10 - 42 Micro-Mobility Services Planning and Coordination Planning & Development Andrew Devlin 25,000 0 25,000 This project will support dedicated staff resources and supplementary consultant services to develop and deliver guidelines, regulations and pilots for new and emerging personal, shared, or commercial mobility services and devices (e.g., e-scooters, e-bikes, ridehailing, micro cargo delivery vehicles, driverless vehicles) in the City in coordination with the Districts of West Vancouver and North Vancouver.
-Subto tal Appropriation #2213 • \$ 3,584,453 Appropr riation 2214 - Civic Amenity Reserve T Г 1 i [ 3 - 3 New Traffic Signals Engineering: Parks & Environment Kliment Kuzmanovski 865,000 0 Existing pedestrian and vehicular traffic volume warrants installation of a full traffic signal at these intersections.
-The requested funds are needed for design and construction of new traffic signals.
-See Attachment #2 to this report 3 - 15 Installation of Accessible Pedestrian Units Engineering: Parks & Environment Kliment Kuzmanovski 35,000 0 35,000 Installation of Accessible Pedestrian Signal (APS) devices at various signalized intersections within the City (audible signals).
+10 - 31 Planning & Development Renee de St. Croix 40,000 0 40,000 Land use studies as identified in the OCP or at Council direction.
+Long range planning studie that integrate land use and long range planning to support community growth and development, including data, public consultation, and other evidence based studies (social environmental, economic, etc) identified or required to support long range city building objectives.
+10 - 32 Planning & Development Renee de St. Croix 375,000 0 375,000 Update the zoning bylaw to provide a better framework for development in the City.
+This v include focused review of regulations concerning employment lands and missing middle housing regulations to advance strategic economic development and housing initiatives.
+10 - 33 Climate and Environment Strategy Implementation Planning & Development Jennifer Draper 135,000 0 75,000 The Climate and Environment Strategy (CES) Implementation project will consist of high priority actions to reduce carbon pollution, improve resiliency, protect and enhance our natural systems and demonstrate leadership in corporate facilities and operations.
+Guided the CES, this project will include actions to reduce carbon pollution corporate buildings and fleet, accelerate the transition to electric vehicles in the City, address consumption-based emissions and embodied carbon, and increase the health and biodiversity of our natural are 10 - 37 Planning & Development Jennifer Draper 100,000 0 100,000 In support of the Council endorsed INSTPP (Integrated North Shore Transportation Planning Project) transportation planning priorities, staff on an annual basis lead and project manage studies, undertake inter-governmental liaison and stakeholder engagement, collect North Shore wide transportation data and participate in regional transportation planning process to advance interests on behalf of the North Shore local and FIrst Nations governments.
+10 - 42 Micro-Mobility Services Planning and Coordination Planning & Development Andrew Devlin 25,000 0 25,000 This project will support dedicated staff resources and supplementary consultant services develop and deliver guidelines, regulations and pilots for new and emerging personal, shar or commercial mobility services and devices (e.g., e-scooters, e-bikes, ridehailing, micro can delivery vehicles, driverless vehicles) in the City in coordination with the Districts of West Vancouver and North Vancouver.